Here is some information which may help you in your search for a Scottie.

 they

-are worried about, dogs are bred from which should not reproduce.
+are worried about, dogs are bred from parents who should not reproduce.

 Will